Exclusive: Cap Gemini, Carlyle held talks to buy Computer Sciences - sources

 CSC’s revenue has been on the decline this year, dropping 4.2 percent in the first nine months of its current fiscal year to $9.26 billion.
 CEO Mike Lawrie blamed the sales decline partly on “execution missteps” in a Feb 9 conference call.
 The company is in the midst of a cost-cutting campaign while also facing sequestration and budget pressures from the U.S. government.

-(Reporting by Mike Stone and Liana Baker in New York with additional reporting by Jim Finkle in Boston; Editing by Lisa Von Ahn and Cynthia Osterman)
+(Reporting by Mike Stone and Liana Baker in New York with additional reporting by Jim Finkle in Boston; Editing by Lisa Von Ahn, Cynthia Osterman and Ken Wills)